oa-333/elog/README.md

 Initialize elog and configure an asynchronous (based on lock-free ring-buffer) rotating file log target, having log segment size 4M, and 20 log segments at most:

     elog::initialize();
-    elog::configureTargetFromStr(
+    elog::configureLogTarget(
         "async://quantum?quantum_buffer_size=1000 | "
         "file:///./app.log?file_segment_size=4mb&file_segment_count=20");

     // all log messages are now directed to the asynchronous rotating logger ELOG_INFO("App starting");

-When stack traces are enabled (build ELog with ELOG_ENABLE_STACK_TRACE=ON), a stack trace containing file and line can be dumped:
+When stack traces are enabled (build ELog with ELOG_ENABLE_STACK_TRACE=ON), a stack trace containing file and line can be written to log (voluntarily, not necessarily within exception handler, and no thread context is required):

     ELOG_STACK_TRACE_EX(logger, elog::ELEVEL_INFO, "", 0, "Testing current thread stack trace");